 In this post, you’ll learn:

-- Using logs in context to create better alerts
+• Using contextual logging to create better alerts

-Sometimes called contextual logging, logs in context refers to seeing logs together with the issues in your applications and infrastructure.
-Because useful data about your apps and infrastructure are added to log events and shared across related events, it’s easier to see patterns and trends from different parts of your system when you view logs in context.
+Sometimes called logs in context, contextual logging refers to seeing logs together with the issues in your applications and infrastructure.
+Because useful data about your apps and infrastructure are added to log events and shared across related events, it’s easier to see patterns and trends from different parts of your system when you view contextual logs.

 Instead of isolated logs that you have to sort through, you’ll get the context of where the error, issue, or problem started.
 You can easily navigate to look at the errors and issues in more detail.
 And if you’re starting with an error or a distributed trace, you can link back to the log that was created in that transaction.